BerkeleyLab/Bedrock/build-tools/newad.md

 boilerplate code required is marginally zero.
 In the background, addresses are generated and bus decoders are created.

-The current version is based on `magic comments` (see examples below), which imposes some limitations on its use.
+The current version is based on "magic comments" (see examples below), which imposes some limitations on its use.
 We have hopes to rewrite the system someday to use Verilog attributes and a Real Verilog parser.

-The ports on the input Verilog file can be marked as a register on the final address map.
-The marking is done by adding `external` comment.
-Additional properties of the given register can be indicated to the newad by extending the `external` comment with additional flags.
+Ports on the input Verilog file can be marked (using an `external` comment) as a register to show up in the final address map.
+Some properties of those registers can be controlled with additional flags in the comment.

 The output (therefore functionality) of `newad.py` can be changed depending on how it is called from the CLI.
 These calls are typically buried in a Makefile.